 This recommendation also applies to crossbreeds.

-Always make the reservation of your pet’s transportation by telephone at least 48 hours in advance.
+Always make the reservation for your pet’s transportation by telephone at least 48 hours in advance.

 You have the option of taking a guide dog or other assistance dog with you free of charge.